Simi23/szazharminchet-repozitorium/voip/defaults.md

 - application: The apllication that will run in each priorty

 After editing this file you can reload the dialplan by:
 ```
 asterisk -rx "dialplan reload"
 ```

-Patterns to use in extension files:
+Patterns to use in extension files: ([Read more here.](https://docs.asterisk.org/Configuration/Dialplan/Pattern-Matching/))
 | character | meaning |
 | :-: | :-: |
 | x/X | a digit from 0 to 9 |